Department of Neurology

 The origin of the University of Tennessee can be traced to 1794 when the Legislature of the Federal Territory chartered Blount College in Knoxville (William Blount was the governor of the territory).
 The college became East Tennessee State College in 1807, was designated a Federal Land-Grant Institution in 1869, and was named the University of Tennessee in 1879.
 Over the years, the University grew to comprise 21 different colleges in several locations.
 The University of Tennessee Health Science Center in Memphis was established in 1911, and has developed into one of the country's largest and most comprehensive groupings of health sciences programs.
 Currently, 2000 students are enrolled in the Colleges of Medicine, Dentistry, Pharmacy, Nursing, Basic Medical Sciences, Community and Allied Health Professions, and the Graduate School of Medical Sciences.

 In 1992, the University recruited William Pulsinelli, PhD, MD from Cornell Medical Center/New York Hospital as Chairman.
 Dr. Pulsinelli stepped down from the position after 20 years of devoted service to the program.
-Andrei V. Alexandrov, MD is currently the Chairman of the Department of Neurology and Semmes-Murphey Professor.
+In 2014, the University recruited Andrei V. Alexandrov, MD.
+He served as Chair of the Department of Neurology and Semmes-Murphey Professor from 2014 until April 2023.
+He directed the UT Mobile Stroke Unit, an ambulance equipped with a state-of-the-art CT scanner performing head and neck CTA.

 UTHSC Mobile Stroke Unit Receives $1.1 Million Grant From Assisi Foundation of Memphis